Request a Review

 In most Western markets, buyers evaluate products before they evaluate language.
 If the product is strong enough, awkward copy is overlooked.
 Japan works in reverse order.
 Before a Japanese enterprise buyer evaluates features, pricing, or integrations, they have already made a trust assessment based on how the company presents itself in Japanese.

-of Japanese B2B buyers say unnatural Japanese lowers their confidence in a vendor
+feedback we hear in QA debriefs: unnatural Japanese lowers buyer confidence in a vendor

-more touchpoints reviewed by Japanese buyers before a FinTech purchase decision
+touchpoints reviewed by Japanese FinTech buyers before purchase than in Western markets (observed across our engagements)

 $1,490